sns-sem/twitter-success/README.md

 # Success Bot

 Takes images from a Discord channel and uploads them onto Twitter.
-This package has album support, meaning when users post multiple images within a prefined amount of time, it'll bundle into a single tweet album.
+This package has album support, meaning when users post multiple images within a prefined amount of time (timer resets when new image is received), it'll bundle into a single tweet album.
+Maximum album size is 4.

 ### Usage